auzxo/discord-bot/README.md

 * grab avatar
 * talking ben
 * status always set to 'streaming' with any twitch connection
-* idk what im doing w this anymore
+* idk what im doing w this anymore maybe i come back to it